-In 2016, MVC and DET reached an agreement to defer DET notional copper royalty adjustments to gross revenue during a four-month period, from March to June 2016, for a total deferral of \$5.4 million, the repayment terms of which are under discussion with DET.
+In 2016, MVC and DET reached an agreement to defer DET notional copper royalties during a 4-month period, for a total deferral of \$5.4 million.
+The deferred royalties and accrued interest at a rate of 0.6% per month were paid by MVC in 2017.